netxms/netxms-doc/admin/appendix.rst

     - Requested parameter is a list.
   * - -n
     - Show parameter's name in result.
+  * - -N addr
+    - Check state of network service at given address.
   * - -o proto
     - Protocol number to be used for service check.
   * - -O port